Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Results

 \subsubsection{Unstrained LMO}

 The ground-state electronic configuration of the Mn\textsuperscript{3+} transition metal ion in LMO is $t_{2g}^{\uparrow\uparrow\uparrow}e_{g}^{\uparrow}$ (high spin).
 The singly occupied $e_{g}$ sub-level is subject to a strong cooperative Jahn-Teller (JT) effect, which causes the MnO\textsubscript{6} octahedra to distort, rotate in the ab-plane, and tilt along the $c$ direction, as shown in Fig.~\ref{fig:crystal_cell_paper_new.png}.
-This effect, which is of crucial importance in order to understand the electronic and magnetic properties of LMO, is characterized by long (l) and short (s) length Mn-O bonds in the $ab$-plane, and medium (m) length Mn-O bonds along the $c$-direction.
-The most important JT modes that cause the mentioned cooperative distortions are the in-plane mode $Q_{2}$ and the out of plane mode $Q_{3}$~\cite{Rivero_2016_PAPER,Lee_2013_PAPER}.
+This effect, which is of crucial importance to understanding the electronic and magnetic properties of LMO, is characterized by long (l) and short (s) length Mn-O bonds in the $ab$-plane, and medium (m) length Mn-O bonds along the $c$-direction.
+The most important JT modes that cause the mentioned cooperative distortions are the in-plane mode $Q_{2}$ and the out-of-plane mode $Q_{3}$~\cite{Rivero_2016_PAPER,Lee_2013_PAPER}.
 In terms of the Mn-O bond lengths these modes are given by